Today, we create a Stock Trading System Benchmark Indicator using the SPDR S&P 500 Exchange Traded Fund (ETF) (Symbol: SPY).

 The Benchmark Indicator

-Visually, the strategy in question, despite having gained just over half of the time, significantly beat the benchmark in both the drawdown and the capital employed.
+Visually, despite having gained over half of the time, the strategy in question significantly beat the benchmark in the drawdown and the capital employed.

 This is the Stock Trading System Benchmark Indicator‘s code in EasyLanguage and PowerLanguage for TradeStation and Multicharts: